Gaia3D/F4DConverter/README.md

 - #oc [one of Y, y, N, n] : whether visibility indices for occlusion culling should be created or not.
 "NOT created" is default.
 - #usf [numericValue] : unit scale factor.
 Geometries in F4D are described in meter.
 That is, the unit scale factor of raw data described in centimeter is 0.01 for example.
 - #indexing [one of Y, y, N, n] : wheter objectIndexFile.ihe should be created or not.
 "NOT created" is default.
 - #meshType [one of 0, 1, 2] : type of 3D mesh in raw data.
 0 is for semantic data, 1 is for large-sized single realistic mesh, 2 is for large-sized splitted realistic meshes.
-Realistic mesh means irregularily networked triangles such like point cloud
+Realistic mesh means irregularily networked triangles such like point cloud.
 - #isYAxisUp [one of Y, y, N, n] : Some 3D models support left-handed coordinate system so that y-axis is toward ceil of a building. this arguments describes wheter y-axis of raw data is toward ceil or not.
 "No" is default.
+- #referenceLonLat [lon,lat] : Matched longitude and latitude of origin of input data files in WGS84 in the case that all input data files are described in same coordinate system.
+- #epsg [public EPSG code] : EPSG code of input data file in the case that all input data files are described in same EPSG code.

 ### precautions for contraints ###
 - At least one of "#inputFolder" and "#indexing" is mandatory.
 Both arguments can be used together.
 - "#outputFolder", "#log", and "#meshType"  are mandatory when "#inputFolder" is used.
 - "#outputFolder" is mandatory when "#indexing" is used.
 (So "#outputFolder" is mandatory in any case.)
 - It takes very looooooong time to create visibility indices.
 If "#oc y" is used, 99% of total conversion time is used in creaing visibility indices.
 - When "#idPrefix" and/or "#idSuffix" are used, the name of created F4D folder is F4D_|prefix|originalDataFileName|suffix|.
 - In this version, only "#meshType 0" is available.
-You can use other values with 1 line source code modification.
+You can use other values with 1 line source code modification in 'F4DConverter.cpp'.
 - "#meshType 1" is for raw data of a single mesh of irregular triangle network in wide area(about (250-350)m x (250-300)m) with SINGLE texture file such like .obj files based on LIDAR data on city block.
 - "#meshType 2" is for raw data of splitted meshes of irregular triangle network in wide area(about (250-350)m x (250-300)m) with texture files of each meshes such like .obj files based on LIDAR data on city block.
+- "#referenceLonLat" should be used like "#referenceLonLat -58.78785,-62.2233".
+Separation with comma & no blank allowed.
+- When "#epsg" and "#referenceLonLat" are used at same time, "#referenceLonLat" is ignored.
+- When "#epsg" or "#referenceLonLat" are used, 3D models are moved to their origins along x-y plane so that their bounding box centers coincide with thier origin in x-y plane, and
+  'lonsLats.json' is created, in which geo-referencing information of each F4D are written.
 - All folder paths injected MUST exist before running the converter.
 F4DConverter doesn't create folders automatically.

 ## stuffs under development or to be developed ##